ligos/blog.ligos.net/source/_posts/Easter-Bible-Talks-2016.md

 Easter is when Christians remember and reflect on Jesus' act of service for humanity, dying in our place and rising in glory.

-And no matter what the metaphore used, that's a fantastic act!
+And no matter what the metaphor used, that's a fantastic act!